imaNNeo/fl_chart/repo_files/documentations/handle_animations.md

 ##### Duration
 we added an optional argument in the `FlChart` class called  `swapAnimationDuration`, this is a [Duration](https://api.flutter.dev/flutter/dart-core/Duration-class.html) class that you can set the duration of the animation. the default value is `150 ms`, you can change it to fit your requirements.
 ```
-FlChart(
+LineChart(
   swapAnimationDuration: Duration(milliseconds: 150),
-    chart: LineChart(
+  LineChartData(
     isShowingMainData ? sampleData1() : sampleData2(),
   ),
 )
 ```

 ##### How to disable

-If you want to disable animation, I think you should set the duration `0` without any performance issue.
+If you want to disable animation, I you should set the duration `0`.